 Visual field exam.
 A large pituitary gland tumor may press on the optic nerves, which are located above the pituitary gland.
 In this test, the patient is asked to find points of light on a screen, using each eye separately.
 The most common visual field problem caused by a pituitary gland tumor is loss of the ability to see objects along the outside of the person’s field of vision.
 Because other diseases can also cause vision loss, it is important for the doctor to consider all possible causes carefully before coming to a conclusion about the reason for the vision problem.

 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that a tumor is present, but only a biopsy can make a definite diagnosis.
 The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
-A pituitary gland tumor should be checked by the pathologist for production of each of the hormones mentioned in the Overview section (except for lipotropin) to correctly classify the tumor.
+A pituitary gland tumor should be checked by the pathologist for production of each of the hormones mentioned in the Overview section (except for lipotropin and melanocyte stimulating hormone) to correctly classify the tumor.
 As mentioned above, the biopsy is done as part of the surgery to remove the pituitary tumor.

 Lumbar puncture (spinal tap).
 A lumbar puncture is a procedure in which a doctor uses a needle to take a sample of cerebrospinal fluid (CSF) to look for tumor cells, blood, or tumor markers (substances found in higher than normal amounts in the blood, urine, or body tissues of people with certain kinds of tumors).
 CSF is the fluid that flows around the brain and the spinal cord.
 Doctors generally give an anesthetic to numb the lower back before the procedure.
 However, this test is rarely needed to help diagnose a pituitary tumor.

 After these diagnostic tests are done, your doctor will review all of the results with you.
 If the diagnosis is a tumor, these results also help the doctor describe the tumor; this is called staging.
-Learn more about the first steps to take after a diagnosis.